InfiniteWhispers/promptlibrary/library/mypersona/README.md

 4. Clinical Depth (DSM-5 & attachment markers)
 5. Systemic Reflection (risk and surveillance view)
 6. Relational Mirror (partner simulation + risk reframing)

 ---

+## 🔹 Step Final: Generate Persona Dossier
+**Prompt Name:** `Persona Dossier`

+**Description:**
+This is the final step and pulls all research together into a single comprehensive persona dossier that represents you.

+**Purpose:**
+Provide insights to your key drivers and influences.
+Generate a persona file that can be saved to a text file and leveraged within other solutions or processes to simulate your persona into the equation.
+Think 'thinking out loud - talking to yourself' or 'having a dialog addressing a stressful situation'.
+Also maybe repeat this once a year and compare the differences of outcome.

+---